The Most Popular Fast Food Chains in Every Decade

 While it often seems as though there's a Starbucks or McDonald's on every corner these days, these eateries weren't always as ubiquitous as they seem today.
 Once upon a time, you'd be hard-pressed to find a hamburger anywhere other than a sit-down eatery, and the very notion of coffee you could take on the go or a pizza delivered to your home would be laughable.

 So, where did people stop to get a quick bite nearly a century ago?
 Where did your grandparents go for a meal when they were short on cash?
-We’ve rounded up the most popular fast food chains in every decade, so you can take a trip down memory lane with these famous foods.
-And when you want to make a meal that’s both fast and healthy, turn to our 50 Cheap and Easy Slow Cooker Recipes.
+We've rounded up the most popular fast food chains in every decade, so you can take a trip down memory lane with these famous foods.

 1930s: White Castle